gchq/sleeper/docs/02-deployment-guide.md

 ./utility/deleteTable.sh <instance-id> <table-name>
 ```

-You can also pass `--force` as an additional arugment to deleteTable.sh to skip the prompt to confirm you wish to delete
+You can also pass `--force` as an additional argument to deleteTable.sh to skip the prompt to confirm you wish to delete
 all the data.
 This will permanently delete all data held in the table, as well as metadata.

 ## Tear Down